All scholarships offered at the associate degree level must meet the following criteria:

 American Dream Scholarship (1-Year Scholarship) – up to $1,000 one-time

-Scholarship is intended to offer an opportunity to provide financial and mentoring support primarily for individuals from the Black, Latinx, and Native populations.
-Eligibility for the American Dream scholarship is not exclusionary on the basis of race, color, sex, age, religion, national and ethnic origin, disability, veteran status, socioeconomic background, or sexual orientation.
+o Scholarship is intended to offer an opportunity to provide financial and mentoring support primarily for individuals from the Black, Latinx, and Native populations.
+Eligibility for the American Dream scholarship is not exclusionary on the basis of gender, race, color, sex, age, religion, national and ethnic origin, disability, veteran status, socioeconomic background, or sexual orientation

 This compilation tackles the different methods supporters of the EFWA see as the best ways to support the organization, and in turn, women in accounting.